Sol Plaatje: Performing

 Plaatje made three visits to Britain.
 There he met many people of similar views.
 One was the cinema and theatrical impresario George Lattimore who in 1923 was promoting with Pathé, Cradle of the World, the "most marvellous and thrilling travel film ever screened".
 In a letter to the pan-Africanist W. E. B. Du Bois, Lattimore reported that he was having a "successful run" at the Philharmonic Hall in London.
 The show, which had the character of a revue, included live music and singing.
 Plaatje was recruited by Lattimore to take the role of an African tribesman.

+Importantly, according to the SOAS University of London, this short-lived acting reflects a period of Plaatje's life where he was "desperately in need of money".
+Considering "Cradle of the World" and its simplistic depictions of indigenous culture, it is likely that Plaatje only would have participated if he desperately needed too.
+Plaatje, descended from the BaRong people of the Tswana-speaking nation; but was born and raised in a Lutheran Mission within the Orange Free State.

 His recording of "Nkosi Sikelel' iAfrika" with Sylvia Colenso at the piano is believed to be the earliest extant recording of what would become the national anthem of South Africa.

 Personal life

 Plaatje was a committed Christian, and organised a fellowship group called the Christian Brotherhood at Kimberley.
-He was married to Elizabeth Lilith M'belle, a union that would produce six children – Frederick York St Leger, Halley, Richard, Violet, Olive and Johannes Gutenberg.
-He died of pneumonia at Pimville, Johannesburg on 19 June 1932 aged 55, and was buried in Kimberley.
-Over a thousand people attended the funeral.
+He was married to Elizabeth Lilith M'belle.
+They had six children – Frederick York St Leger, Halley, Richard, Violet, Olive and Johannes Gutenberg.